winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 ### Faster Deployment and Testing

 Currently, deploying and testing cloud applications can take several minutes.
 Multiply this by numerous iteration cycles, and there's significant room for improvement.

-Running tests locally is also challenging, as it requires mocking the cloud environment around the tested component.
+Especially when due to the help of our AI friends in writing code faster, the proportion of time we spend in then testing and validation part of each iteration cycle gets more and more significant relative to the time we spend writing code.

+A common mitigation for this is to run tests locally, without actually deploying to the cloud.
+But this is also challenging today because writing these tests requires mocking the cloud environment around the tested components.
+A by-product of this is that these tests are limited in what they actually test, and we need to write additional ones that test the same things, but run in the cloud to ensure that the code works as expected in the actual environment.

+This is still not the end of the story though, as such solutions only cover automatic tests whereas we often want to be able to manually interact with our application during development, or get it to the hands of other people (product, sales, management, potential users, etc.) to get feedback.
+This cannot be done locally without deploying to the cloud and the time penalties that come with it.

-Moreover, it's impossible to use the same tests locally and in the cloud.
+We therefore, need to be able to write tests that can run both locally and in the cloud, and be able to run them quickly.
+We also need to be able to deploy our cloud applications very quickly and get them into the hands of others for validation.

-By writing tests that can run both locally and in the cloud, and executing them quickly, we can vastly improve iteration speeds, regardless of whether the code is written by an AI, a human, or a collaboration between them.
+By doing so, we can vastly improve iteration speeds, regardless of whether the code is written by an AI, a human, or a collaboration between them.

 So, how can we make this happen?